craftcms/cms/docs/assets-fields.md

 The “Default Upload Location” setting, and the “Upload Location” setting that replaces it if “Restrict uploads to a single folder?” is checked, support dynamic subfolder paths.

 After an element is saved, the subfolder path will be parsed for any tags representing properties of the source element.
-For example, if you intend to use the field with [entries](sections-and-entries.md), then you can use any properties listed in the [craft\elements\entries](https://docs.craftcms.com/api/v3/craft-elements-entry.html) documentation, such as `{id}`, `{slug}`, or even nested object properties like `{author.username}`.
+For example, if you intend to use the field with [entries](sections-and-entries.md), then you can use any properties listed in the <api:craft\elements\entries> documentation, such as `{id}`, `{slug}`, or even nested object properties like `{author.username}`.

 Normal Twig tags are supported as well, in case you want to include `{% if %}` conditionals in your path, or access other objects besides the source element, such as `{{ now|date('Y-m-d') }}`  or `{{ currentUser.username }}`.